-The Partnership's operations have been, and at times in the future may be, affected by political developments and by federal, state and local laws and regulations impacting production levels, taxes, environmental requirements and other assessments including a potential Windfall Profits Tax.
+The Partnership's operations have been, and at times in the future may be, affected by political developments and by federal, state, local and provincial laws and regulations impacting production levels, taxes, environmental requirements and other assessments including a potential Windfall Profits Tax.
+See Item 1A - "Risk Factors" in this Form 10-K, for further discussion.